Restaurant/Food Service Use

 If your restaurant project includes a physical expansion of an existing building, please see our Building Expansion/Change of Use – Commercial permitting page.
 If your restaurant will be a legal commercial use in a residential district see our Commercial Use in Residential Districts (e.g. Corner Stores) permitting page.
-If your restaurant involves a mobile food facility or food truck, see our Mobile Food Facilities/Open Air Sales (Temporary Use) permitting page.
+If your restaurant involves a non-permanent mobile food facility or food truck, see our Mobile Food Facilities/Open Air Sales (Temporary Use) permitting page.

 It is recommended to visit or call Planning staff at the Planning Information Center (PIC) early in the planning of your project, before making any commitment to lease or operate a new restaurant.
 Planners at the PIC can help you determine what zoning requirements and other regulations apply to your property.
 The PIC is at 1660 Mission Street, 1st floor and may also be reached by phone at (415) 558-6377 or via email at firstname.lastname@example.org.

 To open a new business, you will need to register at the Tax Collector's Office in City Hall.
 You will also need a "Food Permit to Operate or Certificate of Sanitation" from the Health Department (1390 Market Street Suite 210, San Francisco, CA; 415-252-3800).
 For more information, visit the Health Department's Food Safety Program web page.
 We also recommend you contact the Department of Building Inspection (DBI) to confirm their requirements before submitting your Building Permit Application.
 They can be reached at (415) 558-6088, or at 1660 Mission Street, 1st floor.